Preserving Fouga CM.170 Magister heritage

 Belgian Fouga serial numbers list

-For a list of Belgian Air Force Fouga aircraft, and where they ended up, click HERE.
+For a list of Belgian Air Force Fouga aircraft, and where they are now, click HERE.